 A: All students who are interested in studying abroad are strongly encouraged to apply.
 Prior international experience is not a requirement.

 Q: Can I study abroad either in the Fall or the Spring?

 A: Both semesters are available for study abroad.
 Those programs that offer only programs in the Fall or Spring are indicated on our partner school website.
 You should also check with your career counselor to determine which time is best for you to go abroad.
 Full-time students often study abroad during the Spring to avoid conflict with the Fall on-campus recruitment season.

 Q: Are there any opportunities to speak to students who have been to the schools I'm considering?

-A: MBA Academic Affairs - International Programs hosts a Study Abroad Information Fair every February.
+A: MBA International Programs hosts a Study Abroad Information Session every February.
 Students interested in studying abroad can meet returning Stern students who were abroad in the Fall, as well as current exchange students who are studying at Stern in the Spring from partner schools.

-Q: If I am a Langone Program student, am I still a part-time student abroad?
+Q: If I am a Langone Program student, am I still a Langone student abroad?

 Q: How will my grades transfer back to Stern?

-A: Students must earn a grade equivalent to a Stern "B-" or higher (grade equivalencies vary for each partner school) in order to receive transfer credit.
+A: Students must earn a grade equivalent to a passing grade at Stern - "D" or higher (grade equivalencies vary for each partner school) - in order to receive transfer credit.
 Grades will be recorded at Stern as pass/fail and are not calculated into the grade point average.